 Actuarial valuation of the System involves estimates and assumptions about events in the future.
 Amounts determined regarding the net pension liability are subject to revision as actual results are compared with past expectations and new estimates are made regarding the future.
 The last experience study was performed in 2015 based on the July 1, 2014 valuation.
+Several assumptions were statutorily changed under SB 2190, effective July 1, 2017.
 A summary of the actuarial assumptions as of the latest actuarial valuation is shown below.